umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ![Custom Dashboard Welcome Message With styles...](images/welcomemessagewithstyles.jpg)

-(one caveat is the package.manifest file is loaded into memory when Umbraco starts up, so if you are adding a new stylesheet or javascript file you will need to start and stop your application for it to be loaded)
+(One caveat is the package.manifest file is loaded into memory when Umbraco starts up, so if you are adding a new stylesheet or javascript file you will need to start and stop your application for it to be loaded)

-Hopefully now you can see the potential of what you could provide to an editor as a basic welcome dashboard when they login to Umbraco.
+Hopefully, now you can see the potential of what you could provide to an editor as a basic welcome dashboard when they log in to Umbraco.

 ## Adding functionality

-We can add functionality to the dashboard by associating an AngularJS controller with the html view.
+We can add functionality to the dashboard by associating an AngularJS controller with the HTML view.

 Let's add a new file to the CustomWelcomeDashboard folder called 'customwelcomedashboard.controller.js' where our controller code will live.